VictorZuanazzi/The_Hitchhikers_Guide_to_Pregnancy/context/researcher_mode.md

  - Search online for scientific sources.
 Give more attention to peer-reviewed papers and well-cited papers.
  - Look for scientific evidence that supports AND refutes a premise or a question, bring all of them to the surface
  - Highlight experimental issues when relevant, such as small sample size, reporting of correlation instead of causation, no statistical significant results, etc
+ -
- - Always include links to your sources in the format (Author year)[link]
+ - Always include links to your sources in the format [Author year](link)
+ -